ddmitov/perl-executing-browser/README.md

     The query string item ```type=interactive``` is the token used by PEB to distinguish between interactive and all other scripts.

-    The ```target``` query string item should point to a valid HTML DOM element.
-Every piece of script output is inserted immediately into the target DOM element of the calling HTML page.
+    The ```target``` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
+Every piece of script output is inserted immediately into the target DOM element of the calling page or passed to the specified JavaScript function.
+The calling page must not be reloaded during the script execution or no script output will be inserted.

     The ```close_command``` query string item should contain the command used to initiate the shutdown sequence of the interactive script when the containing PEB window is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.
 Immediately before exiting the interactive script must print on STDOUT its ```close_confirmation``` to signal PEB that it completed normally its shutdown.
 If PEB receives no ```close_confirmation``` in 5 seconds, it will close forcefully the handler of the interactive script.